pimcore/generic-data-index-bundle/doc/02_Configuration/03_Index_Management.md

 - **worker_count** (default 1): number of messenger workers to process the queue.
 Set this to the actual used parallel number of `messenger:consume` workers to improve the calculation of items per batch.
 - **min_batch_size** (default 5): minimum number of items to process in one batch (when using multiple workers)
 - **max_batch_size** (default 400): maximum number of items to process in one batch

+Based on this configuration, the queue will be processed in batches of `min_batch_size` to `max_batch_size` items.
+The number of items per batch is calculated based on the number of workers and the number of items in the queue.

 Sample configuration: